Notice of Annual General Meeting 2022 of Catena Media plc

 Description of material changes to the guidelines and how the views of shareholders have been taken into consideration

-Whereas the 2020 Guidelines provided that the CEO's and other senior executives' fixed base salary during the period of notice, together with any severance pay, could not exceed an amount equivalent to the CEO’s fixed base salary for six months, and three months for other senior executives; these guidelines propose that "Upon termination by the company, and in addition to their fixed monthly salary during the notice period, the CEO is entitled to a maximum of twelve 12 months’ salary as severance pay and other members of the senior management may be entitled to severance pay in a maximum amount of six (6) months’ base salary."
-Further these guidelines propose that the maximum amount of variable remuneration for senior executives shall amount to 50 per cent of the annual fixed base salary instead of 70 per cent.
+The only material changes which these proposed guidelines purport to make to the 2021 Guidelines concern senior executives' (other than the CEO’s) severance pays.
+Whereas the 2021 Guidelines provided that other senior executives' fixed base salary during the period of notice, together with any severance pay, could not exceed an amount equivalent to the executive’s fixed base salary for six months; these guidelines propose that "Upon termination by the company, and in addition to their fixed monthly salary during the notice period, the members of the senior executive, including the CEO is entitled to a maximum of twelve months’ base salary as severance pay."

 This agenda item is subject to a binding vote.